 Expert Tips

-Very Soft Pasta: Cooking the pasta until it’s very soft allows it to absorb the dressing better, which results in a creamier salad.
+- Pasta Preparation: Make sure to cook the pasta until it’s very soft, which allows it to better absorb the dressing, resulting in a creamier salad.

 Hawaiian Macaroni Salad Recipe